MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-business/integrate-exchange-configure-email.md

 topic-status: Drafting
 ---

-# Configure email in [!INCLUDE[pn-sales-business-doc-name](../includes/pn-sales-business-doc-name.md)] by integrating with Exchange
+# Configure email in [!INCLUDE[pn-sales-business-doc-name](../includes/pn-sales-business-doc-name.md)], Preview by integrating with Exchange

 [!INCLUDE[Pre-release disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

-To store email and other messaging records in [!INCLUDE[pn-sales-business-doc-name](../includes/pn-sales-business-doc-name.md)], you need to synchronize it with your email system.
+To store email and other messaging records in [!INCLUDE[pn-sales-business-doc-name](../includes/pn-sales-business-doc-name.md)], Preview, you need to synchronize it with your email system.

-[!INCLUDE[pn-sales-business-doc-name](../includes/pn-sales-business-doc-name.md)] uses server-side synchronization to synchronize your email system with [!INCLUDE[pn-sales-business-doc-name](../includes/pn-sales-business-doc-name.md)].
+[!INCLUDE[pn-sales-business-doc-name](../includes/pn-sales-business-doc-name.md)], Preview uses server-side synchronization to synchronize your email system with [!INCLUDE[pn-sales-business-doc-name](../includes/pn-sales-business-doc-name.md)].

 ## What is Server Side Synchronization?